RuchiraAbeywardhane/PC-Integrated-Manual-Transmission-Vehicle-Simulator-for-Realistic-Driving/README.md

 *  <h3> Analog Reading from Pedals</h3> Variable Resistor is mapped to the physical motion of three pedals.
 In order to have realistic motion springs are used with different spring constants according to the pedal.

 *  <h3> Gear Box</h3> Sensitive push buttons are used to detect the current gear in the gearbox.
-In order to
+Clutch control necessary for Gear shifting is handled through the simulation software installed in the computer.